marco-willi/camera-trap-classifier/README.md

 # Camera Trap Image Classifier

-Automatically identify animals in camera trap images by training and applying a deep neural network.
+**Automatically identify animals in camera trap images by training and applying a deep neural network.**

+This repository contains code and documentation to train and apply a convolutional neural network (CNN) for identifying animal species in photographs from camera traps.
+Please note that this repository will be updated to include more documentation and featuers.

+## Example Camera Trap Images and Model Predictions

 <img src="https://github.com/marco-willi/camera-trap-classifier/blob/deploy_models/documentation/figures/sample_predictions.png"/>